nnosal/nnosal/README.md

     👋 Hello!
 I'm Nicolas
 </h1>
 <p align="center">
-    <cite>I'm a French Full Stack Developer (PHP/JS/PY) currently leading at
+    <cite>I'm a French Full Stack Developer (PHP/JS/PY) and DevOps currently leading at
-        Webservice-est.fr with a mission to bring marketing and stunning features for lovely customers 🚀</cite>
+        Webservice-Est.fr with a mission to bring marketing and stunning features for lovely customers 🚀</cite>
 </p>